A Lipschitz spaces view of infinitely wide shallow neural networks: Compactness in KRu -norm

 In this Section~we prove a general compactness result in the KRu norm under total variation and moment bounds, see Theorem~\ref{thm:compact-embedding-locally-compact}.
 This investigation was motivated by the variational problem \eqref{eq:risk_new} but has an interest in its own right.
 For this reason, we devote this Section~to presenting the result with its proof and then show its consequences for the optimization problem \eqref{eq:risk_new} in a separate section.

 First, we recall that if $Z$ is compact then the closed unit ball in $\M(Z)$ is compact with respect to the Kantorovich-Rubinstein norm $\|\cdot\|_{\KR}$ (note that for a compact $Z$ the requirement on finite first moment is redundant).
 This is a consequence of \cite[Thm.
 VIII.4.3]{kantorovich-akilov}.
-Therein, only the case of balanced measures is considered.
-Here, for the sake of completeness, we provide a proof for the unbalanced setting and the norm $\|\cdot\|_{\KRu}$.
+Therein, only balanced measures are considered.
+For the sake of completeness, we provide a proof for the unbalanced setting and the norm $\|\cdot\|_{\KRu}$.

 \begin{theorem} Let $Z$ be a compact metric space.
-Then the set is compact in $\KRu(Z)$. \end{theorem} \begin{proof} Let $\{\mu_n\}_{n\in\N}$ be a sequence in $B$.
-Note that, as in the proof of \cref{thm:dualityKR}, for every $n\in\N$ we can write
+Then the following set is compact in $\KRu(Z)$